 Integration of Call Center Is What Marketers Can Look At While Devising BTL or Experiential Marketing Campaign for Better ROI

 What is a BTL Marketing?

 Experiential marketing or Below the Line (BTL) Marketing is a strategy used for advertising wherein advertisers opt for a more eccentric approach over the traditional mediums such as radio, television, film, billboards etc. More personalized selection is made for promotion to create a direct connection to potential buyers.
-This type of marketing strategy is adopted in order to achieve increased accuracy in campaign to wow a niche audience.
-Some BTL campaigning techniques include distribution of brochures or pamphlets to public, use of stickers or placing banners at the point of sale or strategic public places, organizing roadshows etc. The same is done to reap the following benefits:-
+This type of marketing strategy is adopted in order to achieve increased accuracy in a campaign to wow a niche audience.
+Some BTL campaigning techniques include distribution of brochures or pamphlets to the public, use of stickers or placing banners at the point of sale or strategic public places, organizing roadshows etc. The same is done to reap the following benefits:-

 - A personal connection with the customers.